 The second theme is in sharp contrast with the first, Respighi abandons the joyful sounds of the children playing and moves to the pines next to a catacomb.
 It is not easy to locate these pines.
 The catacombs of S. Callisto (a property of the Holy See) have been decorated with long alleys of cypresses, chosen as a symbol of mourning.
-Maybe he had in mind the lonely pine at the entrance of the catacombs of S. Sebastiano.
+Maybe Respighi had in mind a lonely pine along Via Appia Antica.

-The musical theme portrays a nightingale singing from a Janiculum pine.
+The musical theme mirrors a nightingale singing from a pine.